To view comments, please visit Project File MI2019-008.

 Additional resolutions adopted by the Board establish two committees charged with making recommendations for the expenditure of the one-time $10 million – the Physical School Safety & Protection Funding Committee and the Supportive Mental Health for Students Funding Committee.

-The Board recognizes the importance of receiving input from key partners, including the Douglas County School District, charter and private schools, Douglas County law enforcement, and citizens with expertise in physical school safety and mental health.
+The Board recognizes the importance of receiving input from key partners, including the Douglas County School District (DCSD), charter and private schools, Douglas County law enforcement, and citizens with expertise in physical school safety and mental health.

 This Committee shall consist of nine (9) members as follows: